Ascites

 What is ascites?

-Inside the tummy (abdomen) there is a membrane called the peritoneum.
-It has two layers.
+Ascites is a build-up of fluid in the lining of the tummy (abdomen).
+Inside the tummy, there is a membrane called the peritoneum.
+It has 2 layers.
 One of the layers lines the tummy wall.
+This is called the parietal peritoneum.
 The other layer covers the organs inside the tummy.
+This is called the visceral peritoneum.

 Side view of the tummy (abdomen) showing the peritoneum

-The peritoneum makes ascitic fluid, which acts as a lubricant between the two layers.
+The peritoneum makes a fluid, which acts as a lubricant between these 2 layers.
 This allows the organs to glide smoothly over each another.
-Sometimes this fluid can build up between the two layers.
+Sometimes this fluid can build up between the 2 layers.
 This is called ascites.

 What causes ascites?

-Ascites can be a symptom of many type of cancer.
-It can also be caused by some other conditions, such as advanced liver disease and heart failure.
+Ascites can be a symptom of different types of cancer.
+It can also be caused by other conditions, such as advanced liver disease and heart failure.

 Ascites may develop when: